-William P Hartley Ltd was one of the largest canning and preserves companies in Britain when it was acquired by Schweppes, best known for their soft drinks, in 1959 for over £2 million.
+William P Hartley Ltd was one of the largest canning and preserves companies in Britain when it was acquired by Schweppes, best known for their soft drinks, for over £2 million in 1959.
 Company assets were valued at £1.1 million.
 Months earlier Schweppes had acquired Chivers, another leading preserve manufacturer.
-The combine, with a 25 percent market share in jam, displaced Robertson of Paisley as the market leader in preserves.
+The combine, with a 25 percent market share in jam, displaced Robertson as the market leader in preserves.

 Schweppes introduced Hartley’s New Jam in 1963.
-It utilised the new vacuum boiling process, which was claimed kept the jam tasting fresher, as opposed to open vat boiling.
-One of the New Jam flavours was pineapple, which proved a success, accounting for 9 percent of all New Jam sales.
+It utilised the new vacuum boiling process, which it was claimed improved product freshness over open vat boiling.
+The introduction of pineapple jam proved a great success, and soon accounted for nine percent of all New Jam sales.

 Schweppes formed Hartley-Chivers Ltd in 1964.
 Production of preserves ended at Aintree in the mid 1960s, and production was relocated to the Chivers factory at Histon, Cambridgeshire, which was doubled in size.

 The Schweppes takeover was to prove unsuccessful.
-Whilst New Jam was a high quality product, it was never profitable.
-Also, Schweppes built satellite depots for jam, but this extra handling of the product simply decreased the margins on what was already a low-margin product.
+Schweppes opened satellite depots, but extra handling of the jam simply decreased the margins on what was already a low-margin product.
 Schweppes also ceased all own-label and bulk jam production, which lowered revenue.

-Robertson had recaptured its lead in jam by 1969, with over a third market share, while Schweppes held 15 to 20 percent.
-Supermarket own-label came third, followed by more expensive brands such as Tiptree’s and Frank Cooper.
+Robertson had recaptured its lead in jam by 1969, with over a third of market share, while Schweppes held 15 to 20 percent.
+Supermarket own-label came third, followed by more expensive brands such as Wilkin and Frank Cooper.

-In 1971 Robertson held 26 percent of the jam market, and Hartley had 16 percent.
+Robertson held 26 percent of the jam market in 1971, while Hartley held 16 percent.
 Hartley tended to emphasise quality, while Robertson focused on value.

-Following a management buyout, Hartley Chivers became part of Premier Foods in 1981.
+Following a management buyout, Hartley Chivers became part of Premier Foods from 1981.
 It was the largest manufacturer of preserves in Europe, and possibly the world.
-The Histon factory was fully modernised and, thanks to pulp imports from overseas, was producing throughout the year.
+The Histon factory was fully modernised and, thanks to pulp imports from overseas, was producing year round.

-In 1985 Hartley Chivers claimed 30 percent of the British jam market, produced 75 million jars a year, and 90 million cans of fruit and vegetables.
-It also had a 50 percent share of supermarket own-label preserve production.
+Hartley Chivers claimed 30 percent of the British jam market in 1985, and produced 75 million jars a year, and 90 million cans of fruit and vegetables.
+It also held a 50 percent share of supermarket own-label preserve production.

-In 2004 all Chivers products were rebranded as Hartley’s, and the Chivers brand was discontinued.
-In 2005 Hartley’s Best overtook Robertson’s jam in sales, as The Grocer reported that consumers were prepared to pay more for quality.
+All Chivers products were rebranded as Hartley’s from 2004, and the Chivers brand was discontinued.
+Hartley’s Best overtook Robertson’s jam in sales from 2005, as The Grocer reported that consumers were prepared to pay more for quality.

-In 2007 Premier Foods acquired Rank Hovis McDougall, who owned Robertson’s.
-This gave Premier Foods a 35 percent share of the jam market.
-In 2009 Robertson’s jam was phased out in favour of the Hartley’s brand.
-Robertson’s would continue as a mincemeat and as a marmalade product, under its Golden Shred brand.
+Premier Foods acquired Rank Hovis McDougall, which owned Robertson’s, in 2007.
+The acquisition gave Premier Foods a 35 percent share of the jam market.
+Robertson’s jam was phased out in favour of the Hartley’s brand from 2009.
+Robertson’s would continue as a mincemeat and marmalade brand.

-In 2012 the sweet spreads business of Premier Foods was sold to Hain Celestial for £200 million.
+The sweet spreads business of Premier Foods was sold to Hain Celestial for £200 million in 2012.
 The sale included the Hartley’s, Robertson’s, Frank Cooper’s and Rose’s preserves brands, as well as Gale’s honey and Sunpat peanut butter.